Want to know the basics of Web Development and Design? Awesome…

 CHAPTER 6: Website Building Platforms

 Setting up your first site?
 Try free website platforms like WordPress, Joomla or Drupal

 Okay, jokes aside.

-Clearly, if you don’t have the desire to learn how to code things by hand, there surely are multiple solutions that can help you out.
+Clearly, if you don’t have the desire to learn how to code things by hand, they’re surely are multiple solutions that can help you out.